Kapil-Guru/FANET-RESEARCH-PAPER-STATUS/README.md

 # Title: "A Priority Aware Local Mutual Exclusion Algorithm for Flying Ad Hoc Networks"

-My research paper has been accepted for publication in the "Computing" journal of Springer and will be shortly published.
+Status change on December 20, 2023: My research paper has been accepted for publication in the "Computing" journal of Springer and will be shortly published.